accessibilitywars/zaw2/content/builds/condi-tempest.md

 Swap into Air or Water for **HUGE** amounts of CC whenever needed, and Overload Air/Water/camp Earth after while waiting to re-enter Fire attunement.
 This will drop your DPS to the floor but eh, mechanics are IMPORTANT.

-This build isn't even at its peak potential yet.
-You can't actually apply enough bleeding to proc your Relic of the Fractal, so that's ~500+ more DPS that you could be doing in an actual fight when you can proc it!

 ## Video

 Damage is outdated, pending new video, but rotation is still exactly the same.